defenseunicorns/pepr/docs/060_best-practices/README.md

     timeoutSeconds: 3
 ```

-The failurePolicy (onError - "ignore" or "enforce") and timeout can be set in the `package.json` under `pepr`, and the settings will be reflected in the `*WebhookConfiguration` after the next build:
+The failurePolicy and timeouts can be set in the Module's `package.json` file, under the `pepr` configuration key.
+If changed, the settings will be reflected in the `*WebhookConfiguration` after the next build:

 ```json
   "pepr": {